 - Respect the right to privacy, the right of ownership and the right of access to confidential information.

 Adetem’s charter also requires its signatories to ensure that their marketing approach respects the adequacy between the products offered, on the one hand, and their announced functions, on the other hand, making sure that they bring real value to customers.

 According to American researcher Edward J. O’Boyle, two main obstacles are blocking the way to ethically correct conduct in marketing: ignorance and conflict.
 He quotes the code of ethics of the American Marketing Association.

 According to him, ignorance raises the question:

-In addition to that, for many years now, marketing techniques based on behavioural economics have been developing, which take advantage of buyers’ cognitive biases.
+In addition, for many years, marketing techniques based on behavioural economics have been developing, which take advantage of buyers’ cognitive biases.

-In contrast with traditional marketing, which maintains that the buyer makes decisions on rational grounds, these marketing operations, also known as “nudge” type operations, study (and exploit) the cognitive biases that “short-circuit” this rationality.
-Among these decision-biases are the social norm, the logics of reciprocity, gratification, default choice.
+In contrast with traditional marketing, which maintains that the buyer makes decisions on rational grounds.
+These marketing operations, also known as ‘nudge’ type operations, study and exploit the cognitive biases that ‘short-circuit’ this rationality.
+Among these decisions, biases are the social norm, the logic of reciprocity, gratification, and the default choice.